Jinan-Dangor/Jinan-Dangor.github.io/game-development/tag-team/_posts/2024-05-27-tag-team-motivation.md

 (indie games).
 <br><br>
 Neither of those are particularly fun to play, so the question remains "What could you use as links?".
-Ideally a game should have around a dozen of them - some well known or obvious, others more obscure - and there should be a spectrum of how mcuh these links overlap.
+Ideally a game should have around a dozen links - some well known or obvious, others more obscure - and there should be a spectrum of how much these links overlap.
 What I mean by that last point is that two games could have no link, one link, a few links or many links (one of those categories shouldn't dominate).
 <br><br>
 What we decided upon was Steam Tags.